timescale/docs.timescale.com-content/installation-apt.md

 ```

 >ttt The usual location of `postgres.conf`
+is `/etc/postgresql/9.6/main/postgresql.conf` for 9.6 and
-is `/etc/postgresql/9.6/main/postgresql.conf` but this may vary
+`/etc/postgresql/10/main/postgresql.conf` for 10, but this may vary
 depending on your setup.

 To get started you'll now need to restart PostgreSQL and add